 Where to start on Eater Seattle's top maps

 Eater publishes plenty of maps detailing the top places and things to eat and drink in Seattle.
-Below, we cherry pick the top points on our most popular maps to help time-starved diners prioritize which spots to visit.
+Here are a few of our most popular guides to help you get started:

-Breweries: There’s been an exciting proliferation of strong breweries throughout Seattle in recent years.
-Holy Mountain has a constantly changing menu of off-beat, barrel-aged beers, is a must-visit.
+Breweries: There’s been an exciting proliferation of breweries throughout Seattle in recent years, but Holy Mountain, with its constantly changing menu of off-beat, barrel-aged beers, is a must-visit.
 Cloudburst, just north of Pike Place Market, is a masterful maker of award-winning IPAs.
 Many breweries, too, have become hosts for the excellent food pop-ups which have thrived in Seattle lately, particularly Ballard’s Fair Isle Brewing.

 Views: You can’t help but notice the sparkling scenery in and around this fetching city, but some restaurants boast particularly stunning views.
 Trek across Elliott Bay to dine on Hawaiian-Korean creations at Marination Ma Kai or nab an Adirondack chair on the north end of Lake Union for Mediterranean-inspired fare with a skyline view at Westward.
-Now that Seattle has made it a little easier to get a street plaza permit, outdoor seating is more prevalent than it’s been in the past.
-Here are some of the best patios around town for al fresco dining.
+And now that Seattle has made it a little easier to get a street plaza permit, outdoor seating is more prevalent than it’s been in the past.
+Here are the heated and covered spots to seek out during cold-weather days.

 A few Seattle neighborhoods to know

-These are the key areas of the city every self-proclaimed food-lover has got to survey — complete with what to eat and drink in each.
+These are the key areas of the city every self-proclaimed food lover has to survey — complete with what to eat and drink in each.

-Once a rough-and-tumble fishing village, Ballard has changed a lot since it was annexed into Seattle city limits in 1907.
+Once a rough-and-tumble Scandinavian fishing village, Ballard in the 21st century has become startlingly hip.
 The neighborhood — mapped out for your dining convenience here — straddles the line between modern development and the preservation of its early history.
-There’s plenty worth visiting here, including the constantly shifting Addo, which features everything from Puerto Rican tasting menus to pantry items.
-Other places to seek out include wood-fired pizza perfectionist Delancey, Caribbean sandwich restaurant Un Bien, and charming Lebanese restaurant Cafe Munir with its plethora of meze.
-You can also work up an appetite while perusing the cases of meat at popular butcher shop Beast and Cleaver, which takes great care in sourcing its cuts from sustainable ranches; it also serves meaty dishes at night when the shop turns into a tasting menu restaurant (good luck getting a reservation).
+There’s plenty worth eating here, including wood-fired pizza perfectionist Delancey and Lebanese restaurant Cafe Munir with its plethora of meze.
+You can also work up an appetite while perusing the cases of meat at popular butcher shop Beast and Cleaver, which takes care in sourcing its cuts from sustainable ranches; it also serves meaty dishes at night when the shop turns into a tasting menu restaurant (good luck getting a reservation).

-There’s a true history of grit and brick in this neighborhood, but Georgetown has also become a thriving culinary and cultural destination in recent years, fostering a local character that draws in visitors from all over town.
-During the pandemic, local breweries, restaurants, dive bars, and cafes made adjustments to more takeout options and outdoor seating in industrial chic spaces, and many have now reopened for indoor service.
-One can find wonderful slices of cakes at Deep Sea Sugar and Salt, great vegan sandwiches at Georgetown Liquor Company, and fine dining at the Corson Building.
+Georgetown has a history of grit and brick, but has also become a thriving culinary and cultural destination over recent years, fostering a local character that draws in visitors from all over town.
+You can find decadent slices of cakes at Deep Sea Sugar and Salt, wonderful vegan sandwiches at the divey Georgetown Liquor Company, and intricate six-course prix fixe meals at the Corson Building.
 Of course, don’t forget about the beer — the breweries here, including Georgetown Brewing with its local-favorite Manny’s Pale Ale and Machine House Brewery with its British-inspired cask ales, are among the best in the city.

-Known as a neighborhood rich with creative spirit (and a large bridge troll), Fremont is located just north of the city, to the east of Ballard.
-There are many great places to choose from when deciding on dinner plans, but a few standouts include chef Mutsuko Soma’s soba destination Kamonegi, the underrated French-leaning bistro Le Coin, and the succulent crab rolls at Local Tide.
-James Beard Award-winning chef Rachel Yang leads the kitchen at Joule, known for its kalbi short ribs, and burger fiends should head to Uneeda for some seriously great patties.
+Known as a neighborhood thriving with creative spirit (and a massive troll under a bridge), Fremont is just north of Lake Union, to the east of Ballard.
+A few standouts among the strong selection here are chef Mutsuko Soma’s soba destination, Kamonegi, the Indian restaurant Meesha; and Local Tide, where people line up for the succulent crab rolls in particular.
+James Beard Award-winning chefs Rachel Yang and Seif Chirchi run the kitchen at Joule, known for its kalbi short ribs, local pickled vegetables, and a fresh take on Korean cuisine.

 Other neighborhood guides:

-Eater Seattle is updated multiple times every weekday with breaking news stories (restaurant openings, closings, etc.), features, guides and more.
+Eater Seattle updates multiple times every weekday with breaking news stories (restaurant openings, closings, etc.), features, guides, and more.
 Here are a few ways to stay in the loop:

 • Keep an eye on the Eater Seattle homepage.
 New stories will always show up near the top and flow down toward the bottom of the page as they get older, while important recent stories will stay pinned right at the top.
-Also, check out the larger sibling site, Eater.com, for national and international food news.
+Also, check out our parent site, Eater.com, for national and international food news.

-• Subscribe to the newsletter, which goes out five days a week and includes links to the site’s top stories as well as content from other Eater sites.
+• Subscribe to the newsletter, which goes out five times a week and includes links to the site’s top stories as well as content from other Eater sites.

-• Like us on Facebook and follow us on Twitter for updates on new stories and more throughout the day.
-We also have an Instagram page you can follow.
+• Like us on Facebook and follow us on Twitter and Instagram for updates on new stories and more throughout the day.

 Have questions not answered here?
 Want to send in a tip or a complaint or just say hello?
 Here are some ways to get in touch with the Eater Seattle staff: